cosmicBboy/ml-research/deep_cash/README.md

-# DeepCASH
+# META Learn

-**Using a Sequence Models to Propose Machine Learning Frameworks for AutoML**
+**M**etaRL-based **E**stimator using **T**ask-encodings for **A**utomated machine **Learn**ing

-DeepCASH is an artificial neural net architecture for parameterizing the API of machine learning software, in this case the [sklearn API][sklearn], in order to select a complete machine learning pipeline in an end-to-end fashion, from raw data representation, imputation, normalizing, feature representation, and classification/regression.
+**META Learn** is a deep learning approach to that parameterizes the API of machine learning software as a sequence of actions to select the hyperparameters of a machine learning estimator in an end-to-end fashion, from raw data representation, imputation, normalizing, feature representation, and classification/regression.
+Currently the [sklearn API][sklearn] is the only supported ML framework.

 # Why?

-As the diversity of data and machine learning use cases increases, we also need to accelerate and scale the process of training performant machine learning systems.
-We'll need tools that are adaptable to the problem domain, and the nature of the dataset, such as structured, unstructured, or semi-structured data.
+As the diversity of data and machine learning use cases increases, we need to accelerate and scale the process of training performant machine learning systems.
+We'll need tools that are adaptable to specific problem domains, the nature of the dataset, and the (sometimes non-differentiable) performance metric we're trying to optimize.
+Supervised learning of classification and regression tasks given a task distribution of small to medium datasets provides an promising jumping off platform for programmatically generating a reinforcement learning environment for automated machine learning (AutoML).

 # Quickstart